 Styrofoam peanuts are not accepted by any of the above organizations, but UPS stores will take clean peanuts and reuse them.
 You can keep the peanuts in the box they came in and drop it off at the nearest store.

 Each summer, Go Green Wilmette participates in Wilmette’s Summerfest, a two-day event that brings thousands of people into downtown Wilmette.
 We have an information booth manned by our summer intern and local volunteers.
 It is an excellent opportunity for us to share information about our campaigns and upcoming events.
 We also ask passersby for feedback about environmental issues in Wilmette.
 Stop by and see us at Summerfest this year!

-Go Green Wilmette hosts annual Tree Walk in partnership with the Village of Wilmette and the Wilmette Park District.
-Wilmette has many beautiful park with majestic trees, so each year we select a park as the venue for a free, guided tour followed by refreshments and conversation.
+Go Green Wilmette hosts a fall Tree Walk in partnership with the Village of Wilmette and the Wilmette Park District.
+Wilmette has many beautiful parks with majestic trees, so each year we select a park as the venue for a free, guided tour.
 The purpose of event is to help people

 - Learn to identify trees in their yards, neighborhoods and parks

-- Explore the basics on how to protect their trees from environmental stresses
+- Explore the basics of how to protect their trees from environmental stresses

 - Know which trees to plant in their yards